fpirotti/lasRpipeline/README.md

 Please install [lasR](https://github.com/r-lidar/lasR), [lidR](https://github.com/r-lidar/lidR)

-NB - this pipeline assumes you have a classified point cloud, without any noise points, so please use responsible and provide a clean and classified point cloud.
+NB - this pipeline assumes you have a classified point cloud, without any noise points, so please use responsibly and provide a clean and classified point cloud.

-Parallelization only in linux for now!
+Parallelization only in linux for now.

+WORK IN PROGRESS...

 ## Usage